AdhamGamal/user-management-website-devops/README.md

 - Ensure proper dependency resolution (backend waits for MongoDB to be available before starting).
 - Simplify deployment by running a single command to bring up the entire stack.

-### CI/CD with Jenkins
+### CI/CD with Jenkins and Ansible
-To automate the build, test, and deployment process, we set up a Jenkins pipeline.
-The pipeline ensures that every change to the application is automatically built, tested, pushed to Docker Hub, and deployed to a DigitalOcean droplet.
+To automate the build, test, and deployment process, we set up a Jenkins pipeline integrated with Ansible.
+Jenkins ensures that every change to the application is automatically built, tested, pushed to Docker Hub, and deployed to a DigitalOcean droplet using Ansible.

 #### **Pipeline Steps**
 1. **Checkout Code from GitHub**